Josh-Sweet/Josh-Sweet.github.io/index.md

 [A Django project](https://github.com/Josh-Sweet/WikiImageWebScraper) that uses a web scraper to gather images from a Wikipedia page based on a phrase provided by the user.

 #### Machine Learning and Data Processing
-[A collection of scripts](https://github.com/Josh-Sweet/DataProcessing) that was done to make predictive models and perform data processing on a dataset.
+[A collection of scripts](https://github.com/Josh-Sweet/DataProcessing) which makes predictive models and performs data processing on a dataset.